iobio/example-bamViewer/step3/README.md

 ```

 A few things to note:
 * The pileup layout here does the heavy lifting for determining an efficient pileup.
-After the alignments are run throught the pileup layout each alignmetn has an x and y coordinate.
+After the alignments are run through the pileup layout each alignment has an x and y coordinate.
 This keeps the chart simple and allows it to simply place each alignment based on these coordinates.
 * The pileup returns data in the format of ```{ x:xpos, y:ypos, data:{} )``` where the original data is now stored in data.
 This is done so that nothing in your original data is overwritten.
-This is what the id accessor function grabs the id by doing ```d.data.id```
+This is why the id accessor function grabs the id by doing ```d.data.id```